logo

 However, Diehl said, it was the Jasper wildfire in July of 2024 which has put the issue front and centre for many Rockies residents.

-“For many people that was the first time they looked a climate change refugee in the face and say ‘hey, I know you,’” Diehl said.
+“For many people that was the first time they looked a climate change refugee in the face and said ‘hey, I know you,’” Diehl said.
 “It was an introduction to what climate change looks like in our towns.”

 One person who has had a close up look at the Jasper wildfire disaster is Banff Springs hotel manager, Richard Cooper.
-Cooper spent 15 years in Jasper and was the director of operations at the Fairmont Jasper Park Lodge last July when the community was evacuated.
+Cooper spent 15 years in Jasper and was the Director of Operations at the Fairmont Jasper Park Lodge last July when the community was evacuated.
 He said the Jam for Jasper event is deeply personal for him.

 “I think it’s really important we learn from Jasper’s experience and build our resilient future together,” Cooper said on the Digital Hobo’s social media channel.